 Determining the actual disposable income of households in Cambodia is extremely difficult given the attempts of statisticians (e.g. the World Bank) to adjust to the actual purchasing power of Riel or US\$ in the country.
+Nominal GDP p.c. is US\$1,655; according to the World external shocks such as the 2008-2009 financial crisis, drought years or now the COVID-19 pandemic can lead to distortions.

-Nominal gross domestic product (GDP) p.c. is US\$1,655; according to the World Bank's purchasing power parity (ppp) calculation method, GDP is US\$4,421 (cf. Knoema World Data Atlas 2022).
+Bank's purchasing power parity (ppp) calculation method, GDP is US\$4,421 (see Knoema World Data Atlas 2022)10.